Mohamed Abd-el-Kader Salem: Career

-Professional achievements

-Leading and managing the communications and information technology sector in Egypt in one of the most difficult periods in Egyptian history, and with all the difficulties and problems, the sector succeeded in issuing the National Strategy for Communications and Information Technology 2012–2017, launching the "Arab Digital Content" initiative - the "Connect Arab Summit 2012", Doha, March 2012, empowering the project (eMisr) Egypt broadband internet strategy, launching the initiative "Back to Africa", establishing a specialized department for people with special needs, and holding the first specialized conference for this purpose (Empowerment Conference for People with Disabilities, March 2012), and launching the Electronic signature initiative.

-For twenty years working as Vice Chairman and Chairman of ITI-MCIT He led The institute to become the largest institute of its kind in the Middle East and Africa and one of the best specialized training centers in information technology at the global level, spreading the culture of information and communication technology in all parts of Egypt, designing and implementing the (EduEgypt) program in Egyptian universities, graduating more than ten thousand IT professionals at the global level.

-Academic career
+Academics

-For more than 30 years, Salem was a lecturer of computer engineering, information systems and computer science in the areas of artificial intelligence and expert systems, software engineering, management information systems, software project management, decision support systems and electronic commerce, at Cairo University, the Arab Academy for Sciences and Technology, and many others.
-As a consultant He has worked in the fields of computers and information systems, information technology and artificial intelligence applications.
+For more than 30 years, Salem was a lecturer of computer engineering, information systems and computer science in artificial intelligence and expert systems, software engineering, management information systems, software project management, decision support systems and electronic commerce, at Cairo University, the Arab Academy for Sciences and Technology, and many others.
+As a consultant he worked in computers and information systems, information technology and artificial intelligence applications.

 Consultancy

-Salem currently works as senior consultant of communications and information technology for regional and international organizations.
+Salem works as senior consultant of communications and information technology for regional and international organizations.

-Salem still performing key note speeches in international conferences and webinars.
-He also still lecturing in workshops, universities, international organizations in the field of communications and information technology.
+He performs keynote speeches at conferences and webinars.
+He lectures in workshops, universities, and international organizations in communications and information technology.

 Personal life

-Salem is married, has two children, and three granddaughters.
+Salem is married, with two children and three granddaughters.